ktnrg45/pyremoteplay/README.md

 - OS: Linux, Windows 10

 - Note: Untested on MacOS

+## Network Requirements ##
+This project will only work with local devices; devices on the same local network.
+You may be able to connect with devices on different subnets, but this is not guaranteed.

 ## GUI Dependencies ##
 The GUI requires dependencies that may be complex to install.